Vehicle registration plates of South Korea: 1973–2003

 The second line, occupying the lower two-thirds of the plate, uniquely identifies the vehicle.
 It contains a hangeul syllable prefix on the left, and a serial number on the right.

-Only a small range of hangeul syllables are valid for each type of vehicle.
+Only a small range of Korean characters are valid for each type of vehicle.
 Some of them identify more specific vehicle types; e.g., heo (허) is only used for rental cars.
-Some special plates have the hangeul prefix replaced by a circled hangeul word.
+Some special plates have the Korean suffix replaced by a circled Korean word.